BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/TriangleFlatShell.rst

 Intro
 =====
 Triangle element is only area or surface element in BFE.
-It is consist of a CST (Constant Stress (and Strain) Triangle) element for in plane loads, and a DKT (Discrete Kirchhoff Triangle) element for carying out of plane loads and moments and also an additional stiffness for drilling DoF.
+It is consist of a CST (Constant Stress (and Strain) Triangle) element for in plane loads, and a DKT (Discrete Kirchhoff Triangle) element for carying out off plane loads and moments and also an additional stiffness for drilling DoF.

 # DoFs
 Triangle element in BFE does have three nodes, each one for a corner of triangle in 3D space.
 Each node have 6 DoFs in global coordination system.